aaurdanet/CheckersBoard-React.JS/README.md

 React Checkers Board

 This repository contains the code for a Checkers board implemented using React.js.
-While it does not include the full game logic, it provides a foundation for building a Checkers game by offering a responsive and interactive Checkers board.
+While it does not include the full game logic, it provides a foundation for building a Checkers game by offering a Checkers board.
 Table of Contents

 Introduction